jitenlm10/spark_e-commerce_data_pipeline/README.md

 2. **Create the Data Folder:** Create a new folder named `data` in the root directory of this project.
 3. **Insert the Files:** Extract the downloaded files and place `events.csv`, `transactions.csv`, and `products.csv` directly into the `data` folder.

-Your final repository structure should look exactly like this before execution:
+Your repository structure should look  like this before pipeline execution:

 ```text
 📦 project_root